jimdigriz/mutthub/README.md

   * does it matter once I do background smtp?
  * signature strip written in sed
  * handle scoring
+ * whilst composing an email, viewing attachments added breaks if the filename has spaces

 # Preflight